 By far, my absolute favorite part of Thanksgiving is the pumpkin pie!
 Specifically this super-easy vegan pumpkin pie recipe.
 It’s divine!
 We’re talking creamy custard pie loaded with warming spices, all settled perfectly in a tender, slightly crunchy and lightly salted crust.
 Top a slice with cool fluffy vegan whipped cream and those tastebuds are in pumpkin pie heaven.

-⅔cupof canned coconut cream (shake well before opening and stir well before measuring.
-If you can't mix it then pour into a microwave safe bowl and heat it for a few seconds to melt the solid coconut cream so you can mix it with the liquid.)
+⅔cupcanned coconut cream, shake well before opening and stir well before measuring.
+If you can't mix it then pour into a microwave safe bowl and heat it for a few seconds to melt the solid coconut cream so you can mix it with the liquid.

-⅓cup+ 2 tablespoons of unsweetened, unflavored non-dairy milk, such as almond, cashew, or soy
+⅓cupunsweetened, unflavored non-dairy milk, such as almond, cashew, or soy, + 2 tablespoons

 1prepared vegan pie crust, choose your favorite store-bought crust or make your own from scratch

-Pour the filling into the par-baked crust and smooth over the surface to pop any bubbles before baking.
+Pour the filling into the prepared or par-baked crust and smooth over the surface to pop any bubbles before baking.